Hellothereyoko/Java-Showcase/README.md

 **The "asterisk asterisk" symbols show a sub-directory**

 **The tester programs are not written by me but by my professor and her TA.
-If I end up modifying the tester; I'll have it notated in the specific project.**
+If I end up modifying the tester; I'll have it notated in the specific project files.**

 # Laboratory Assignment Overview: